Scientific Name

 Description

 Rhipsalis campos-portoana is a much-branched cactus with long, light green, usually dichotomously branched stems that hang in large clusters.
-The primary branches are long, slender, and cylindrical, while the terminal branches are somewhat club-shaped and up to 2 inches (5 cm) long, all with a few naked areoles.
+The primary branches are long, slender, and cylindrical, while the terminal branches are somewhat club-shaped, measuring up to 2 inches (5 cm) long, all with a few naked areoles.

-The bell-shaped flowers are white, usually terminal, with about eight slightly spreading, up to 0..35 inches (0.9 cm) long petals.
-Fruits are red, globose to ovoid, and reach up to 0.15 inches (0.4 cm) in diameter.
+The bell-shaped flowers are white, usually terminal, with about eight slightly spreading petals up to 0..35 inches (0.9 cm) long.
+The fruits are red, globose to ovoid, and can reach a diameter of 0.15 inches (0.4 cm).

 As Rhipsalis is commonly grown indoors, care must be given to the placement of the plants.
 They should be kept at least 20 inches (50 cm) away from windows that receive midday or afternoon sun.
 The glass in the windows can multiply the heat from the sun's rays, causing sunburned leaves.
 Keep in mind that in its native environment, Rhipsalis is accustomed to receiving light filtered through dense, overhanging tree branches.
 Picturing this environment can help you adjust your lighting accordingly.

-Rhipsalis is not a drought-resistant plant, so regular watering is essential.
+Rhipsalis is not drought-resistant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-Using watering can help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+Using a watering can helps you measure how much water you are providing.
+The size of the pot relative to the plant, the humidity levels in the home, and the type of potting soil used can all affect watering frequency.

 See more at How to Grow and Care for Rhipsalis.